Many brand accounts on social media are a ghost town, and plummeting engagement rates are a telltale sign you’re heading for the same fate.

-Social Media Manager vs. Community Manager
+Social Media Manager vs. Community Manager : Which Do You Need?

 A more sustainable approach involves hiring a dedicated community manager to work in tandem with your social media team.
 A dedicated community manager can develop community management systems that integrate directly into your social media strategy, which ensures a more cohesive and effective approach to engagement.

-Why Is Social Media Community Management Important?
+Why is Social Media Community Management Important?

-Improved Customer Relationships
+You Improve Customer Relationships

 One of the primary goals of community management is to remove the idea of a “faceless brand”, instead developing a recognizable brand voice and persona that drives authenticity and trust.
 Duolingo’s mascot, Duo, is a fantastic example of this.